Daeron Targaryen (son of Viserys I)

 Daeron grew up in the shadow of his brothers, and therefore became more accustomed to following orders than giving them.

 Late in 114 AC, Daeron was born to King Viserys I Targaryen and his second wife, Queen Alicent Hightower.
 He had two elder brothers, Aegon and Aemond, and an older sister, Helaena, as well as an older half-sister, Rhaenyra.
-Daeron was born only shortly after his sister Rhaenyra's eldest son, Prince Jacaerys Velaryon.
+Daeron was born only shortly after Rhaenyra's eldest son, Prince Jacaerys Velaryon.
 However, Rhaenyra did not get along with Daeron's mother, Alicent.
 Trying to prevent a similar enmity between his youngest son and eldest grandson, Viserys had the two children share a wet nurse until they were weaned, hoping that them being milk brothers would make a difference.

 The king's hope was in vain, because just as his older siblings, Daeron grew up to be a bitter rival to Jacaerys and his younger siblings, Lucerys and Joffrey.
 While Daeron and his older siblings were forced to spend time with their cousins (i.e. attending the same feasts, and occasionally training at arms or studying with a maester together), it is said that this only increased the enmity.